QoreCode/patterns-party/src/patterns/structural/composite/task.md

+Create a GroupedHub class

-Create a tree of devices with Hub to tur on/off all of them at once
+Create a tree of devices with GroupedHub to tur on/off all of them at once